GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 a very difficult topic, and GMT provides several algorithms for this placement as well as complete freedom in specifying the attributes of the labels.
-Because of the richness of these choices we present this Appendix which summarizes the various options and gives several examples of their use.
+Because of the richness of these choices we present this Chapter which summarizes the various options and gives several examples of their use.

 Label Placement